opensearch-project/project-website/_posts/2023-06-16-End-to-end-acknowledgements-in-Data-Prepper.md

 If you have data stored in Amazon S3 and would like to ingest it into OpenSearch, try out the Data Prepper end-to-end acknowledgments feature.
 As always, the Data Prepper community appreciates your feedback and contributions.

+A brief description of the feature, how to enable it for the sources that currently support the feature, and details on how to add end-to-end acknowledgements to new or other sources can be found [here](https://github.com/opensearch-project/data-prepper/blob/main/docs/end_to_end_acknowledgements.md).

 Share your [feedback and comments](https://github.com/opensearch-project/data-prepper/issues) on the overall goals, user-experience, architecture of this feature.